The Cost to Build a House in California (2024)

 Additional costs to build a custom house in California

 As we mentioned, building a custom home usually comes with additional costs.
-Again, your agent can help you determine more accurate costs — these are average figures provided to give you an idea.
+Again, your agent can help you determine more accurate costs.
+The following figures are averages to give you an idea of your expenses.

 Land surveys, which identify your property lines and land features, range between $376 and $768.